MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/enable-your-device-for-development.md

 If you encounter problems enabling Developer Mode or Device Portal, see the [Known Issues](https://social.msdn.microsoft.com/Forums/en-US/home?forum=Win10SDKToolsIssues&sort=relevancedesc&brandIgnore=True&searchTerm=%22device+portal%22) forum to find workarounds for these issues, or visit [Failure to install the Developer Mode package](#failure-to-install-developer-mode-package) for additional details and which WSUS KBs to allow in order to unblock the Developer Mode package.

-###SSH
+### SSH

-SSH services are enabled when you enable Developer Mode on your device.
-This is used when your device is a deployment target for UWP applications.
+SSH services are enabled when you enable Device Discovery on your device.
+This is used when your device is a remote deployment target for UWP applications.
 The names of the services are 'SSH Server Broker' and 'SSH Server Proxy'.

 > [!NOTE]
 > This is not Microsoft's OpenSSH implementation, which you can find on [GitHub](https://github.com/PowerShell/Win32-OpenSSH).

 In order to take advantage of the SSH services, you can enable device discovery to allow pin pairing.
 If you intend to run another SSH service, you can set this up on a different port or turn off the Developer Mode SSH services.
-To turn off the SSH services, simply disable Developer Mode.
+To turn off the SSH services, turn off Device Discovery.

+SSH login is done via the "DevToolsUser" account, which accepts a password for authentication.
+This password is the PIN displayed on the device after pressing the device discovery "Pair" button, and is only valid while the PIN is displayed.
+An SFTP subsystem is also enabled, for manual management of the DevelopmentFiles folder where loose file deployments are installed from Visual Studio.

+#### Caveats for SSH usage
+The existing SSH server used in Windows is not yet protocol compliant, so using an SFTP or SSH client may require special configuration.
+In particular, the SFTP subsystem runs at version 3 or less, so any connecting client should be configured to expect an old server.
+The SSH server on older devices uses `ssh-dss` for public key authentication, which OpenSSH has deprecated.
+To connect to such devices the SSH client must be manually configured to accept `ssh-dss`.

 ### Device Discovery

 When you enable device discovery, you are allowing your device to be visible to other devices on the network through mDNS.
-This feature also allows you to get the SSH PIN for pairing to this device.
+This feature also allows you to get the SSH PIN for pairing to this device by pressing the "Pair" button exposed once device discovery is enabled.
+This PIN prompt must be displayed on the screen in order to complete your first Visual Studio deployment targeting the device.

 ![Pin pairing](images/devmode-pc-pinpair.PNG)

 You should enable device discovery only if you intend to make the device a deployment target.
 For example, if you use Device Portal to deploy an app to a phone for testing, you need to enable device discovery on the phone, but not on your development PC.

-### Error reporting (Mobile only)

-Set this value to specify how many crash dumps are saved on your phone.

-Collecting crash dumps on your phone gives you instant access to important crash information directly after the crash occurs.
-Dumps are collected for developer-signed apps only.
-You can find the dumps in your phone's storage in the Documents\\Debug folder.
-For more info about dump files, see [Using dump files](https://msdn.microsoft.com/library/d5zhxt22.aspx).

 ### Optimizations for Windows Explorer, Remote Desktop, and PowerShell (Desktop only)

  On the desktop device family, the **For developers** settings page has shortcuts to settings that you can use to optimize your PC for development tasks.
 For each setting, you can select the checkbox and click **Apply**, or click the **Show settings** link to open the settings page for that option.

-**Tip**
+## Notes
+In early versions of Windows 10 Mobile, a Crash Dumps option was present in the Developer Settings menu.
+This has been moved to [Device Portal](../debug-test-perf/device-portal.md) so that it can be used remotely rather than just over USB.

-There are several tools you can use to deploy an app from a Windows 10 PC to a Windows 10 mobile device.
+There are several tools you can use to deploy an app from a Windows 10 PC to a Windows 10 device.
 Both devices must be connected to the same subnet of the network by a wired or wireless connection, or they must be connected by USB.
-Either of the ways listed installs only the app package (.appx); they do not install certificates.
+Both of the ways listed install only the app package (.appx/.appxbundle); they do not install certificates.

 -   Use the Windows 10 Application Deployment (WinAppDeployCmd) tool.
 Learn more about [the WinAppDeployCmd tool](http://msdn.microsoft.com/library/windows/apps/mt203806.aspx).
--   Starting in Windows 10, Version 1511, you can use [Device Portal](../debug-test-perf/device-portal-desktop.md) to deploy from your browser to a mobile device running Windows 10, Version 1511 or later.
+-   You can use [Device Portal](../debug-test-perf/device-portal.md) to deploy from your browser to a mobile device running Windows 10, Version 1511 or later.
 Use the **[Apps](../debug-test-perf/device-portal.md#apps)** page in Device Portal to upload an app package (.appx) and install it on the device.

 ## Failure to install Developer Mode package
 Sometimes, due to network or administrative issues, Developer Mode won't install correctly.
 The Developer Mode package is required for **remote** deployment to this PC -- using Device Portal from a browser or Device Discovery to enable SSH -- but not for local development.
 Even if you encounter these issues, you can still deploy your app locally using Visual Studio, or from this device to another device.